 - Vehicle impoundment.

 Your state laws and prior driving history will primarily determine the severity of your penalties.
-Atlanta reckless driving lawyers can be beneficial in proving your innocence.
+We can be beneficial in proving your innocence.

 Should I Hire An Attorney When Facing Reckless Driving Charges?

 Reckless is a severe offense that can result in loss of driving privileges, steep fines, or even jail time.
-If you’re not going to plead guilty after being cited with a reckless driving ticket, it would be wise to find an experienced and reputable reckless driving lawyer in Atlanta.
+If you’re not going to plead guilty after being cited with a reckless driving ticket, it would be wise to find experienced and reputable reckless driving attorneys in Atlanta.

 For states that classify reckless driving as a criminal offense, you will need to hire an attorney as soon as possible to handle your case.
-You will still benefit from the help of an attorney, even if your state classifies reckless driving as a misdemeanor driving offense.
+You will still benefit from the help of an attorney, even if your state classifies improper driving as a misdemeanor driving offense.

-Atlanta reckless driving lawyers at Singleton Law Firm can represent clients in court, negotiate a plea bargain, or seek to reduce fines or jail time.
+The reckless driving attorneys at Singleton Law Firm LLC. can represent actual clients in court, negotiate a plea bargain, or seek to reduce fines, penalties, license suspension or jail time.
 Call us today at (770) 889-6010 or fill out the contact form to schedule a free, no-obligation consultation.